folio-org/okapi/doc/guide.md

 ```

-The routingEntries tell that the moduleis interested in GET and POST
+The routingEntries tell that the module is interested in GET and POST
 requests to the /sample path and nothing else, and that the module is
 supposed to provide a full response.
 The level is used to to specify
 the order in which the request will be sent to multiple modules, as will